Videos about ageing

 How is it possible to age healthily?

-The Centre for Healthy Ageing (CHA) with the support of the Institute of Molecular Biology (IMB) Mainz commissioned the bestselling author Nina Ruge to speak with scientists about their latest findings on healthy ageing and longevity at the Aging Research and Drug Discovery Meeting (ARDD) in Copenhagen, Denmark (28 Aug - 1 Sept 2023).
+Spiegel-bestselling author Nina Ruge speaks to scientists about their latest findings on healthy ageing and longevity at the Aging Research and Drug Discovery Meeting (ARDD) in Copenhagen, Denmark.

 Fritz Thyssen Stiftung Journal - Prof. Dorothee Dormann im Interview